kester2015/KeckLFC/README_DiskStation_Jun-14-1634-2023_DownloadConflict.md

 You should see a list of packages to be installed.

-- Type "y" and press enter to confirm the installation if you see a prompt like "Proceed ([y]/n)?".
+- <mark> Type "y" and press enter to confirm the installation if you see a prompt like "Proceed ([y]/n)?".</mark>

-You should see something like "Successfully installed ..." in the terminal if the installation is successful.

-### 2.3 Install mcculw (for USB-2408 DAQ)
+-- 2.3 Install mcculw (for USB-2408 DAQ)

-**You can skip this step if you don't have USB-2408 DAQ.**

-`mcculw` is a python package for USB-2408 DAQ.
-You can find more information about mcculw in https://www.mccdaq.com/PDFs/Manuals/USB-2408-2-4.pdf.

-- <mark>Run `pip install mcculw` in terminal.</mark>
+Run `pip install mcculw` in terminal.

-You should see a list of packages to be installed.

-- Type "y" and press enter to confirm the installation if you see a prompt like "Proceed ([y]/n)?".

-You should see something like "Successfully installed ..." in the terminal if the installation is successful.

-### 2.4 Install wsapi (for Finisar WaveShaper)
+-- 2.4 Install wsapi (for Finisar WaveShaper)

-[TODO: Add more information on wsapi install.
-Download those necessary files and put them in the repo.
-Copy the online instructions here.]

-<mark> Follow the instructions in [https://ii-vi.com/use-64-bit-python-3-7-to-control-the-waveshaper-through-the-usb-port/](https://ii-vi.com/use-64-bit-python-3-7-to-control-the-waveshaper-through-the-usb-port/) to install wsapi. </mark>
+Follow the instructions in https://ii-vi.com/use-64-bit-python-3-7-to-control-the-waveshaper-through-the-usb-port/ for connection guide

 ### 2.end: Common issues and solution suggestions for package installation